wikiknights/cs-materials/src/intro-to-c/preprocessor-directives/preprocessor-directives.md

+---
-# Preprocessor Directives
+title: Preprocessor Directives

-*Created by Jerrett Longworth in February 2022.*
+author: Jerrett Longworth
+---

 Here's a rundown of how preprocessor directives work and how you can use them in your program!